- What is the Mortgage Guarantee Scheme in the UK?

 Yes, you can remortgage using the Mortgage Guarantee Scheme.
 This is handy, especially if you don’t have a lot of equity in your home – like if you have between 5% and 9% of your home’s value.
 It means you can switch to a new mortgage deal that might be better for you.

-For instance, NatWest might not let you borrow more money for a certain number of years.
+For example, NatWest might not let you borrow more money for a certain number of years.
 Virgin Money, joining the scheme later, doesn’t allow certain types of remortgages.

 Alternative Options for Mortgage Guarantee Scheme